dhanush-agadi-as/currency-convertor/README.md

 # currency-convertor
-zthis is a currency convertor from one country to another country .
+This is a currency convertor from one country to another country .
 Author - Dhanush A.S